naufalluth/HTML-JS-TAILWINDCSS-BOILERPLATE/README.md

 before using the template make sure to start:

-# to install all dependencies to your template
+## to install all dependencies to your template
+--codebase
 npm install

-# in order to start building or run tailwind type
+## in order to start building or run tailwind type

 npm run tw:run

-# starting webpack bundler (in case when you use library)
+## starting webpack bundler (in case when you use library)

 npm run wp:run